bingcicle/bingcicle.github.io/src/md/grug-brained-guide-to-kzg-polynomial-commitments.md

 # Conclusion

-Hopefully this was a decent overview of the KZG commitment scheme's role in 4844.
+Hopefully this was a decent enough overview of the KZG commitment scheme's role in 4844 for the grug brained devs like me.
+Commitment schemes are magical protocols that when applied in the right areas can save on space and work done.